Mbein03/marvel-champions-conquest/README.md

 ## Usage

 1. Select player in top left corner of sidebar.
-2. Select reward (ex. minion kills at varied HP or manual roll) based on rewards for which you need to roll.
+2. Select reward (ex. minion defeated or manual roll) based on rewards you have earned.
-3. If performing manual roll, select reward roll value (refer to [MCC Rulebook](https://drive.google.com/drive/folders/1s87w8nJLEG_dx_OCpXOT_s7szEBV02tg) for various roll rewards).
+3. If performing manual roll, select reward roll value (refer to [MCC Rulebook](https://drive.google.com/drive/folders/1s87w8nJLEG_dx_OCpXOT_s7szEBV02tg) for various roll rewards and how they are earned).
 If minion kill was chosen, roll value will be selected for you and locked.
 4. Click and confirm roll.
-5. In some cases, depending on your initial roll, you may have the opportunity to select card faction.
+5. In some cases, depending on your initial reward roll, you may have the opportunity to select your desired card faction.
 If so, select faction and confirm roll.
 6. Reward card will be displayed (name, faction, and card tier), along with card image.
 Card quantity will be decremented from potential card pool in database.
-7. Either sell and confirm card back to card pool (card quantity will be incremented in database) or reset and start a new reward roll.
+7. Either sell and confirm card back to card pool (card quantity will be incremented in database) or reset and claim a new reward.

 - The "Update Card Images" button will fire out a request to [Marvel Card Database API](https://marvelcdb.com/api/) to update images for any cards in database that do not already have images assigned.
 - At this point, credits are not being tracked in app when selling cards, but there are plans to do so in the near future.